balderdashy/sails-docs/routes.md

 Arbitrary variables will take any value that is put in the router and pass it down to the controller and action you specify.

-Another example, if say you want the route as the username of a user on your system, you could do the following.
+Another example:  If you want the route as the username of a user on your system, you could do the following:

 ```javascript
   '/:username': {